miklevin/MikeLev.in/_posts/2023-06-12-mike-levin-pronounced-love-in-it-s-a-philadelphia-pa-thing-unmasking-ll-d-poe.md

 > The Question is Optimum Stopping Age Before All In on Ikigai Plan

+100 rotations around the sun is approximately the number of turns you get.
+After each turn, you report in with sleep.
+Sleep sort of radio-broadcasts your experiences from the day back up to the GREAT UNKNOWN or something outside THE SIMULATION if you prefer.
+But worry not.
+Everything SIMULATION yadda yadda.
+All same thing.
+Labels Stupid.
+Bizarro CARL SAGAN Nose honkD honkD.
+Snip snip snip collect the pretty flowers for nose ring.

+Okay, so I guess that was a little magic word warm up.
+Everyone together now:

+> honkD honkD snipD
+> honkD honkD snipD
+> Gotta do a dirty deeds
+> Bizarro is greed

 Okay, let's do a magic word warm up.
 It'll seem ridiculous to a lot of people.
 But it goes: woof woof woof, wooder wooder wooder.
 May I have a pretzel please.
 Hey waiter wrecked my order.
 I bleed green and grab gavel, toss it in the air.